DivorcedLance/DivorcedLance/README.md

 ## 💻 Web Development and Python Experience

-Experienced web application developer with expertise in responsive design and backend development.
-Passionate about creating efficient technological solutions and fostering learning through teaching.
-I have worked on projects such as redesigning the website for DS3 Comunicaciones and have developed applications such as:
+I am a web developer with solid experience in both frontend and backend technologies.
+I enjoy crafting user-friendly interfaces and efficient backend services.
+My projects aim to enhance my skills while delivering functional and visually appealing applications.
+Some of the projects I have worked on include:

-- **Connect Four:** A four-player connection game.
+- **Connect Four:** A simple four-player connection game.
-- **Movie Search App:** An application for searching movie information.
+- **Movie Search App:** A basic application for searching movie information.
-- **JS Quiz:** An interactive quiz application.
+- **JS Quiz:** An interactive quiz for web users.
-- **Robot Table:** Simulation of a robot moving on a table.
+- **Robot Table:** A basic simulation of a robot moving on a table.
-- **Custom Countdown:** Custom countdown application.
+- **Custom Countdown:** A straightforward countdown application.

 ## 📚 Teaching